msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

     - TypeError

       + Yes!
-Many different kinds of errors can occur.
-The name indicates what kind of error happened.
 The interpreter shows the kind of error at the very start of the error message.

     - NameError

-      - No. Many different kinds of errors can occur.
-The name indicates what kind of error happened.
-The interpreter shows the kind of error at the very start of the error message.
+      - No. The interpreter shows the kind of error at the very start of the error message.

     - DivisionError

-      - No. Many different kinds of errors can occur.
-The name indicates what kind of error happened.
-The interpreter shows the kind of error at the very start of the error message.
+      - No. The interpreter shows the kind of error at the very start of the error message.

     - Gross Error

-      - No. Many different kinds of errors can occur.
-The name indicates what kind of error happened.
-The interpreter shows the kind of error at the very start of the error message.
+      - No. The interpreter shows the kind of error at the very start of the error message.